 - Mushroom Cauliflower Alfredo Pasta Bake

-- 16 oz baby bella mushrooms, washed and patted dry
+- 16 oz whole mushrooms, washed and patted dry

 - 6 cloves of garlic, minced